TOYAH ON

 PAUL: What was it that got you into music?
 Was it punk or were you into music already?

 TOYAH: I was into music as a good old vinyl buyer as a teenager.
 The very first gig I went to, I was 12, and it was Black Sabbath.
 I had to get in through the fire exit.
-What was lovely about those days and I’m talking about 1970 upwards is that if you couldn’t afford to buy a ticket, people always opened the fire exits for you.
+What was lovely about those days and I’m talking about 1970 upwards - is that if you couldn’t afford to buy a ticket, people always opened the fire exits for you

-PAUL: So do you think - would you have been a singer anyway if it hadn’t been for punk?
+PAUL: So do you think you would have been a singer anyway if it hadn’t been for punk?
 Or would you have stayed with drama and stage?

-TOYAH: I definitely would’ve been a singer, it’s something I always wanted to do.
-I think it’s a young person’s career and had I never become a singer it would’ve been the one thing that would’ve been on the back of my mind - “should I have done it?”
 I’ve no regrets at all and the lovely thing about punk is that it allowed you to become what you wanted to be.
 It wasn’t snobby or closed culture.
 It allowed people who had an idea to go out there and showcase their idea.
-It was very all encompassing.
+It was very all encompassing

 It was me, Lesley Ash, Sting, Phil Daniels, Mark Wingett.
 We all went on to do other things so it’s a very interesting film to be involved in because it’s just endured.
 It’s never gone away.
-And I love it because it has just proven the critics wrong.
+And I love it because it has just proven the critics wrong

 PAUL: You did the voice for the "Teletubbies" as well.
 How did that come about?

 It was massive around the world.
-The only time I ever had to have bodyguards outside of England was because of Teletubbies.
+The only time I ever had to have bodyguards outside of England was because of "Teletubbies".
 People were completely bowled over by it.
 Adults and children alike.
 They wanted to touch you and it was extraordinary.
-It was fascinating.
+It was fascinating

 0 Comments: